porrasm/tiralabra-tank-game-ai/Documentation/weeks/week2.md

 ### Pathfinding

-Since the shortest possible route is not very important in this case I decided to start this with a simple depth first search modification.
-In a normal maze this would not work but the levels in this game are very open.
+Since the shortest possible route is not very important in this case I decided to start this with a simple depth first search modification, just to get started.
+I will implement A* or LPA* soon to improve the pathfinding.

-The DFS modification always chooses the closest cell next.

-After the initial route is found, it re-searches from every node to the closest other node to see if the route can be shortened.

-The implementation is not yet ready.

 ### Testign